Learning Sparse Low-Threshold Linear Classifiers: Introduction

 \subsection{Related Prior Work}

 We discussed Littlestone's work on Winnow at length above.
-In our notation, \cite{Littlestone88} established a mistake bound (that is, a regret guarantee in the separable case, where there exists a predictor with zero hinge loss) of $O(k \theta \log(d))$ for $\cH_{k,\theta}$, when the instances are integer $x \in \{0,1\}^d$.
+In our notation, \citet{Littlestone88} established a mistake bound (that is, a regret guarantee in the separable case, where there exists a predictor with zero hinge loss) of $O(k \theta \log(d))$ for $\cH_{k,\theta}$, when the instances are integer $x \in \{0,1\}^d$.
 Littlestone also established a lower bound of $k \log (d/k)$ on the VC-dimension of $k$-monotone-disjunctions, corresponding to the case $\theta=\half$, thus implying a $\Omega(k \log(d/k)/\epsilon^2)$ lower bound on learning $\cH_{k,\half}$.
 However, the question of obtaining a lower bound for other values of the threshold $\theta$ was left open by Littlestone.

-In the agnostic case, \cite{AuerWa98} studied the discrete problem of $k$-monotone disjunctions, corresponding to $\cH_{k,\half}$ with integer instances $x \in \{0,1\}^d$ and integer weights $w \in \{0,1\}^d$, under the \emph{attribute loss}, defined as the number of variables in the assignment that need to be flipped in order to make the predicted label correct.
+In the agnostic case, \citet{AuerWa98} studied the discrete problem of $k$-monotone disjunctions, corresponding to $\cH_{k,\half}$ with integer instances $x \in \{0,1\}^d$ and integer weights $w \in \{0,1\}^d$, under the \emph{attribute loss}, defined as the number of variables in the assignment that need to be flipped in order to make the predicted label correct.
 They provide an online algorithm with an expected mistake bound of $A^* + 2 \sqrt{A^* k \ln (d/k)} + O(k \ln (d/k))$, where $A^*$ is the best possible attribute loss for the given online sequence.
 An online-to-batch conversion thus achieves here a zero-one loss which converges to the optimal attribute loss on this problem at the rate of $O(k\ln(d/k)/\epsilon^2)$.
-Since the attribute loss is upper bounded by the hinge loss, this result holds also when replacing $A^*$ with the optimal hinge-loss for the given sequence.
+Since the attribute loss is upper bounded by the hinge loss, a similar result, in which $A^*$ is replaced with the optimal hinge-loss for the given sequence, also holds for the same algorithm.
 This establishes an agnostic guarantee of the desired form, for a threshold of $\theta=\half$, and when both the instances and weight vectors are integers.

-\section{Notations and definitions}
+\section{Notations and Definitions}